 Early on, joint legal custody was limited to those cases where parties could really be counted upon to agree with each other, and to work things out in the best interest of the children.
 That's really what the Supreme Court had in mind when it decided the case of Beck v.
 Beck back in 1981.
 Basically, a situation in which the Supreme Court said at that time was not the most common, but one in which the parties, despite getting divorced, could still work together, could still count on each other, and could be counted upon to be joint legal custodians.

 So, for the first time in 1981, in the case of Beck v.
 Beck, the New Jersey Supreme Court authorized divorce court judges to order joint legal custody -- but only in these circumstances where the Judge believed that the parties were a position where they can work together, as determined by the judge at a trial.

-Now fast forward some 36 years later to 2017.
-Today most, if not all, divorce court judges in the State of New Jersey have embraced the concept of joint legal custody as the standard, and no longer the exception.
+Now fast forward some 39 years later to 2020.
+Today most divorce court judges in the State of New Jersey have embraced the concept of joint legal custody as the standard, and no longer the exception.

 So they've done a complete 180 from what the Supreme Court initially ordered back in 1981, in Beck v.
 Beck.
 Now, most judges take the view that the default position should be joint legal custody, unless there is some compelling reason against it.

 And it's been that way for many years in this state.

 So, most people can count on having joint legal custody, which again maintains both parents with an equal voice in all major decisions affecting the children, including their general well-being, their health, what doctors they go to, what medical procedures they may have done, their education, their college, etc.